lucasmreis/blogSource/src/posts/learning-elm-part-1.md

       toString value
 ```

-A little boring, but I went through every case possible - unless someone enters a number less than 2 or more than 10, but I'll deal with that in the function that actually creates the card.
+A little boring, but I went through every case possible - unless someone enters a number less than 2 or more than 10.
+I'll deal with that in the function that actually creates the card.

 To print the whole card, I'll make a function that concatenates a list that consists of the value string, `" of "` and the suit string.
 I'll represent a card as a tuple `(Value, Suit)`: